maltsevvv/repository/README.md

 ---
 ### Configuring CAN data display
-Настройки интерфейса CAN перенесены в
+CanBus interface settings
 `Settings ➡️ Interface ➡️ Skin ➡️ -Configure skin...` or open `Skin Settings`

-Для обновления Repository
+To update Repository
 `Settings ➡️ Add-ons ➡️ PRESS LEFT ➡️ Check for Updates`

-Для обновления новой версии RNSPI из Repository
+To update to a new version of RNSPI from the Repository
 `Settings ➡️ Add-ons ➡️ Install from repository ➡️ Repository RNSPI ➡️ Look and feel ➡️ Skin ➡️ Skin RNSPI ➡️ Version`

-Отключение оповещения HDMI-CEC при загрузке
+Disabling HDMI-CEC notification on boot
 `Settings ️➡️ System ➡️ Input ➡️ Peripherals ➡️ CEC ➡️ Enable OFF`

 ---